Home Learning Information (updated February 2021)

 In addition to the above, the following measures are also in place:

-· There will always be at least two members of staff from the key stage your child is in delivering online lessons or responding to discussions / questions.
+· There will always be at least two members of staff from the phase your child is in delivering online lessons or responding to discussions / questions.
 These members of staff will be known to your child.

 · Children will be taught explicitly and frequently how to access online lessons and the expectations of online behaviour / internet safety